Mike014/Mike014/README.md

 **Some of my repositories are educational** and contain experiments aimed at exploring new techniques and concepts.
 These projects serve as learning tools and may not be fully developed software solutions.

+I work extensively with tools such as **GitBash**, **MSYS2**, and **PowerShell** to manage development workflows efficiently.
+My passion for **Artificial Intelligence**(**AI**) drives me to explore and study various AI subsets.
+Currently, I am focusing on **Natural Language Processing (NLP)** and actively use libraries like **NLTK and spaCy** to develop and refine NLP models.

+Check some of my best work:
+- [Chatbot Repository](https://github.com/Mike014/Chatbot) This repository contains the **prototype of a ChatBot** designed for audio playback and other audio-related functionalities in both video games and other applications.
+- [Audio Transcription](https://github.com/Mike014/Audio-Transcription) This project is a **Django-based web application** that allows users to upload audio files and get the transcription of the audio content.
+It uses the speech_recognition library to transcribe the audio.
+- [Simple Translator](https://github.com/Mike014/Simple-Translator) The application is a simple translator based on Django that allows users to input text in Italian and get a translation in English.
+The application uses Google Translate to perform the translation and displays the result on a separate page.

 - ![C++](https://img.shields.io/badge/C%2B%2B-00599C?style=for-the-badge&logo=c%2B%2B&logoColor=white)
 - ![C#](https://img.shields.io/badge/C%23-239120?style=for-the-badge&logo=c-sharp&logoColor=white)
 - ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)